angular/angular-ja/adev-ja/src/content/guide/routing/define-routes.en.md

 ];
 ```

 In this code sample, the `admin` path contains a protected data property of `ADMIN_API_KEY` that is only available to children within its section.
-As a result, no other paths will be able to access the data provided via `ADMIN_AP
+As a result, no other paths will be able to access the data provided via `ADMIN_API_KEY`.

 See the [Dependency injection guide](/guide/di) for more information about providers and injection in Angular.